 An applicant submits an application via Independent Voice accredited form – Click Here

-Step 2—Accredited body or police agency lodges the application
+Step 2—Accredited body – Independent Voice lodges the application

 Once the Independent Voice verifies the applicant’s identity, we submit the applicant’s personal details provided into the National Police Checking Service Support System (NSS), the national IT system owned and operated by the ACIC.